-Born in Toulouse in southern France, Baptiste started violin making related studies at age 6.
-His early affinity for woodworking comes from his father being a cabinetmaker and meeting Frederic Chaudiere as a teenager cultivated his curiosity for violin making.
+Born in Toulouse, Baptiste was interested in violin making at age 6.
+His early affinity for woodworking comes from his father being a cabinetmaker and meeting Frederic Chaudiere as a teenager.
 During this period, he was a volunteer at the Association of Violin Makers of Montpellier and took part in the organization of concerts and masterclasses.

 After achieving an A-Level in Science, Baptiste traveled to Germany for a year followed by studies at the French National Violin Making School in Mirecourt.
 Upon graduation in 2011, Baptiste became the assistant of Frederic Chaudiere.
 He opened his own workshop in 2012 while continuing to work part-time for his mentor.

-Apart from instrument making, Baptiste is also passionate about surfing and as a handyman has started to shape wooden surfboards using the old fashioned methods.
+Apart from instrument making, Baptiste is also passionate about surfing and has started to shape wooden surfboards using the old fashioned methods.